Claire Tomalin Moves 'Between The Trivial And The Tragic' In 'A Life Of My Own'

 But she was an exceptional person.
 And it was recently her 60th birthday.
 And her wonderful boyfriend she'd had, who is happily married with family in his 60s, sent me an email on the morning of Susanna's 60th birthday and said, all over the world, people are remembering how clever and lively and wonderful Susanna was.
 Isn't that an extraordinary thing?

 GROSS: Yeah.
-You write, I should have protected her.
-How can you protect somebody from their own depression?

-TOMALIN: Well, that's the trouble.
-It's very difficult.
-And I didn't succeed.

-GROSS: Your write, the grief has to be set aside, but it does not go away.
+You write, the grief has to be set aside, but it does not go away.
 It arrives each morning as you wake, lies in wait in the familiar routines of the day, takes you by surprise.
 Does it still?

 GROSS: Why don't we take a short break here?
 And then we'll talk some more.
 If you're just joining us, my guest is Claire Tomalin.
 She's a biographer who's written books about Mary Wollstonecraft, the early feminist, and Charles Dickens.
 Her new memoir is called "A Life Of My Own."
 We're going to take a short break.
 Then we'll be right back.
 This is FRESH AIR.